-If your shares are held in street name and you do not give voting instructions, the record holder will not be permitted to vote your shares with respect to Proposal 1 (Election of Directors), and your shares will be considered broker non-votes with respect to this proposal.
-If your shares are held in street name and you do not give voting instructions, the record holder will nevertheless be entitled to vote your shares with respect to Proposal 2 (Ratification of Eide Bailly) in the discretion of the record holder.
+If your shares are held in street name and you do not give voting instructions, the record holder will not be permitted to vote your shares with respect to Proposal 1 (Election of Directors), Proposal 2 (Executive Compensation) or Proposal 3 (Say on Pay Frequency), and your shares will be considered broker non-votes with respect to this proposal.
+If your shares are held in street name and you do not give voting instructions, the record holder will nevertheless be entitled to vote your shares with respect to Proposal 4 (Ratification of Eide Bailly) in the discretion of the record holder.

-Proposal 1 (Election of Directors): To be elected, each nominee for election as a director must receive the affirmative vote of a plurality of the votes cast by the holders of our Common Stock, present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.
+- Proposal 1 (Election of Directors): To be elected, each nominee for election as a director must receive the affirmative vote of a plurality of the votes cast by the holders of our Common Stock, present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal.
 This means that director nominees who receive the most votes are elected.
 Votes may be cast in favor of or withheld from the election of each nominee.
 Votes that are withheld from a director's election will be counted toward a quorum, but will not affect the outcome of the vote on the election of a director.
-Broker non-votes will not be counted as votes cast, and, accordingly, will have no effect on the outcome of the vote for directors.
+Broker non-votes will not be counted as votes cast, and, accordingly, will have no effect on the outcome of the vote for directors. - •Proposal 2 (Executive Compensation): To consider and vote upon, on a non-binding, advisory basis, a resolution to approve the compensation of the named executive officers as disclosed pursuant to the compensation disclosure rules of the Securities and Exchange Commission, including the compensation discussion and analysis, the compensation tables and any related material disclosed in this proxy statement.
+This vote is advisory, which means that the vote on executive compensation is not binding on the Company, its Board of Directors, or the Compensation Committee. - Proposal 3 (Say on Pay Frequency): To consider and vote upon, on a non-binding, advisory basis, the frequency with which stockholders will consider and vote upon a resolution on named executive officer compensation.
+This vote is advisory, which means that the vote on executive compensation is not binding on the Company, its Board of Directors, or the Compensation Committee.

-Proposal 2 (Ratification of Eide Bailly): Ratification of the appointment of Eide Bailly LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015 requires the affirmative vote of the holders of a majority of the votes cast by the holders of our Common Stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
+Proposal 4 (Ratification of Eide Bailly): Ratification of the appointment of Eide Bailly LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2015, requires the affirmative vote of the holders of a majority of the votes cast by the holders of our Common Stock present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
 Abstentions and broker non-votes will not be voted either for or against this proposal, and, accordingly, will not affect the outcome of this proposal.

-Our Board has appointed William R. Broaddrick and Kelly Hoffman as the management proxy holders for the Annual Meeting.
-If you are a stockholder of record, your shares will be voted by the management proxy holders in accordance with the instructions on the proxy card you submit by mail.
-For stockholders who have their shares voted by duly submitting a proxy by mail, the management proxy holders will vote all shares represented by such valid proxies as our Board recommends, unless a stockholder appropriately specifies otherwise.
+Our Board has appointed William R. Broaddrick as the management proxy holder for the Annual Meeting.
+If you are a stockholder of record, your shares will be voted by the management proxy holder in accordance with the instructions on the proxy card you submit by mail.
+For stockholders who have their shares voted by duly submitting a proxy by mail, the management proxy holder will vote all shares represented by such valid proxies as our Board recommends, unless a stockholder appropriately specifies otherwise.